Meet Our Past Interns

 2024 Field Intern

-Shion Newsom, an undergraduate student at the University of Florida, is currently pursuing a B.S. in Geology and a B.A. in Biology with a minor in Japanese Language.
+Shion Newsom holds a B.S. in Geology and a B.A. in Biology with a minor in Japanese Language from the University of Florida.
 Her fascination with paleontology was sparked by her discovery of marine fossils in her elementary school’s playground and exploration of the Peace River in Florida.
 She also frequently travels to Japan, where she visits museums and fossil-rich quarries.
-At the University of Florida, Shion volunteers for the Department of Vertebrate Paleontology prepping fossils in the lab and excavating fossils at the Montbrook dig site.
-In the past, under the guidance of Dr. Richard Hulbert, she has worked on turtles, specifically the genus Trachemys, which are well known at the Montbrook site.
+At the University of Florida, Shion volunteered for the Department of Vertebrate Paleontology prepping fossils in the lab and excavating fossils at the Montbrook dig site.
+Under the guidance of Dr. Richard Hulbert, she worked on prehistoric turtles, specifically the genus Trachemys, which are well known at the Montbrook site.

 Where are they now?

-Shion recently completed her undergraduate degree at the University of Florida, researching samples of crocodyliform teeth from Bogotá, Colombia, under the guidance of Dr. Jonathan I. Bloch.
-She will be acting as a Paleontology Research and Collections intern at the North Carolina Museum of Natural Sciences for summer 2025 and will be starting graduate school in the fall at Vanderbilt University.
+Shion completed her undergraduate degree at the University of Florida in 2025, researching samples of crocodyliform teeth from Bogotá, Colombia, under the guidance of Dr. Jonathan I. Bloch.
+She acted as a Paleontology Research and Collections intern at the North Carolina Museum of Natural Sciences for summer 2025 and began graduate school at Vanderbilt University that fall.

 read about shion's internship experience!